Nourish - 9 Two-Minute Habits to Improve Your Health and Happiness

 I deserve to be happy right now

-Chewing slowly allows the salivary enzymes enough time to break down and liquefy food so that your digestive organs do not have to expend too much energy trying to manage large unbroken particles.
+Good digestion starts in your mouth so you must make sure to chew your food well for optimal digestion.
+Chewing slowly allows the salivary enzymes enough time to break down and liquefy food.
+That way, your digestive organs do not have to expend too much energy trying to manage large unbroken particles.

 Here’s where mindful eating comes in.